raspberrychris/petshopforall/content/blog/adopting-a-kitten.md

 Cat illnesses are a real concern to pet lovers who have to sometimes deal with the trauma of seeing their beloved pet get sick battle.
 The look of struggle and pain as a rampant illness causes an animal to twist its face in pain is disconcerting even to the savage and heartless.
 If you have a pet cat and you would like to know a few things about pet illnesses then it is advisable for you to keep reading.

 One disease that can be a problem for outdoor cats is Lyme disease.
 Lyme disease is an illness that is caused by tick bites amongst animals.
 One particular instance is when a cat is bitten by the same tick that bites a dog.
 The second scenario is rare though with deer ticks being the primary cause of the disease being transmitted from one animal to the next.

 Common signs and symptoms of this cat illness are: fever, loss of appetite and nausea.
 However, some of the most fatal symptoms such as a very rare bleeding from the mouth are easily detected when the cat goes for a scan.
 That is why it is recommended that you take your pet to the vet for regular checkups each year.

 Feline leukaemia is one disease that is more lethal than others and it is caused by a viral infection that weakens the immune system of your cat.
 With this disease come a host of other complications such as cancer and cat AIDS.
-When a cat suffers from this leukaemia its natural defense system is rendered useless, allowing the virus to take its toll on an already weakened immune system.
+When a cat suffers from this leukaemia its natural defence system is rendered useless, allowing the virus to take its toll on an already weakened immune system.
 Luckily, you can have your cat vaccinated against this disease and if you keep your cat indoors, the likelihood of him contracting it is slim.

 The symptoms of cat illness may be very subtle because cats like all animals do not like to show when they are sick.
 That’s why it is a good idea to get your cat to the vet if you notice any behaviour that is unusual or a change in his eating or bathroom habits.
 Of course, regular vet visits help to keep your cat healthy and free from illness too.